hannes-dahlberg/artoo/readme.md

-# Artoo
+# Artos
-Artoo is a library I built mostly for myself to set up a simple API and and SPA, avoiding verbose code and focus on the actual application.
+Artos is a library I built mostly for myself to set up a simple API and and SPA, avoiding verbose code and focus on the actual application.

-Artoo offers:
+Artos offers:
 - ORM
 - Server solution using express
 - Dependency injection and factory